Feope/DiscordBotProject/README.md

 under, u
 over, o
 ```
-Higest X, gives the highest X rolls.
+Higest X, gives the highest X rolls.<br />
-Lowest X, gives the lowest X rolls.
+Lowest X, gives the lowest X rolls.<br />
-Under X, gives the rolls that were X or under.
+Under X, gives the rolls that were X or under.<br />
-Over X, gives the rolls that were X or over.
+Over X, gives the rolls that were X or over.<br />

 Accepted format for the arguments is (argument)(number).
-Multiple arugments can be given by seperating each one with a (,).
+Multiple arugments can be given by seperating each one with a (,).<br />
 Examples:

 ```